turingschool/backend-curriculum-site/module1/lessons/refactoring_patterns_part_2.md

 3. [Hide Delegate](./refactoring_patterns_station_3.markdown)

 ### WrapUp
-* What are some strategies to make sure that your code makes it from greed, past red, back to refactor again?  (a.k.a. how do you refactor without breaking everything?
+* What are some strategies to make sure that your code makes it from green, past red, back to green again?  (a.k.a. how do you refactor without breaking everything?
 * What was challenging about refactoring the above exercises?

 #### Follow Up: Enigma Refactoring Exercises